-A conduction band is a delocalized band of energy levels in a crystalline solid that is partially filled with electrons.
+A conduction band is a delocalised band of energy levels in a crystalline solid that is partially filled with electrons.
 These electrons are highly mobile and are responsible for electrical conductivity.
-However, before we learn about conduction band we will understand the band theory.
+However, before we learn about the conduction band, we will understand the band theory.

 - Band Theory

-- Conduction Band in Semiconductors and Metallic Conduits
+- Conduction Bands in Semiconductors and Metallic Conduits

 - Forbidden Band

 - Frequently Asked Questions – FAQs

 A useful way to visualise the distinction between conductors (metal), insulators and semiconductors is to plot out their energies for electrons within the material.
 Rather than having distinct energies, as within the case of free atoms, the energy states which are available form bands.

 Crucial to the conductivity method is whether or not the electrons are inside the conductivity band.
 In insulators, the electrons inside the valence band are separated by a large gap from the conduction band; in conductors, like metals, the valence band overlaps the conduction band, and in semiconductors, there is a very little gap between the valence and conduction bands that thermal or totally different excitations can bridge the gap.

 With such a small gap, the presence of a less proportion of doping material can increase conduction dramatically.
 A vital parameter inside the band theory is that of the Fermi level, the highest of the accessible electron energy levels at lower temperatures.
 The position of the Fermi level in relevance to the conductivity band might be important to place confidence in crucial electrical properties.

 What Is the Conduction Band?